johnzhang3/johnzhang3.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am a second‑year Master’s student in Robotics at Carnegie Mellon University, advised by [Zac Manchester](rexlab.ri.cmu.edu).
-My research focuses on simulation, learning, and control algorithms for contact-rich and high-dimensional robotic systems. **I am currently applying for Ph.D. programs in Mechanical Engineering, Robotics, and Computer Science.**
+My research focuses on simulation, control, and learning algorithms for contact-rich and high-dimensional robotic systems. **I am currently applying for Ph.D. programs in Mechanical Engineering, Robotics, and Computer Science.**

 Previously, I received my B.S. in Mechanical Engineering from [Georgia Tech](https://www.gatech.edu/) in 2022, where I was advised by [Ye Zhao](https://lab-idar.gatech.edu/) and [Matthew Gombolay](https://core-robotics.gatech.edu/people/matthew-gombolay/).
 My undergraduate research focused on trajectory optmization and multi-agent reinforcement learning.